ameyghan/SteamWorks-SpaceWar-Friends-Menu/README.md

 and functionality and to provide developers with the information required to implement these features into their projects as they plan to integrate and publish their games on Steam.
-For a quick and convenient browsing experience, C++ functions and contents highlighted in bold within the accompanying PDF document are clickable.
-Clicking on each item will navigate to the desired item.

 This addition is developed using Steamworks SDK version 151.